euc-dev/ws1-sdk-intelligence/docs/Android/crittercism.md

 ## Opt In Status

+Workspace ONE Intelligence SDK provides an opt-in settings API that can enable or disable reporting for the Workspace ONE Intelligence features and can enable or disable reporting for the DEX feature.
+Each feature can be controlled individually.
+Note that each feature can have different default settings.

-Workspace ONE Intelligence SDK provides an opt-out setting that disables all reporting to Workspace ONE Intelligence.
-This allows developers to implement code that asks end users whether they want to opt out of Workspace ONE Intelligence.
+This allows developers to implement code that allows end users to decide which reporting features they want to enable for Workspace ONE Intelligence.

 For an introduction, see Opt Out of Workspace ONE Intelligence.

 ### getOptInStatus (telemetryType)